 What is Custom Packaging?

-Custom packaging is a type of packaging that is produced in the desired design, shape, material, and style to pack, store, and ship products like food, cosmetics, candles, and safely while promoting the brand.
+Custom packaging is a type of packaging that is produced in the desired design, shape, material, and style to safely pack, store, and ship products like food, cosmetics, and candles while promoting the brand.

 What is the Difference Between Custom Packaging and Stock (Pre-made) Packaging?